malramsay64/phd-thesis/04_Machine_Learning/supervised_learning.md

 which performed within the margin of error of the KNN model, while both being slower to train the model on the input data and slower for the classification of new data.

-Here we have presented a method for taking a small manually labelled dataset and training an algorithm to apply those labels to new data with fantastic accuracy.

 ## Machine Learning in Practice